 In the last ten years, Probation has experienced a number of changes.
-There has been significant growth in the number of adults sentenced annually to Probation: from 25,720 in FY 2004 to 51,576 in FY 2014.
-The number of individuals on active supervision on June 30 of each year has increased from 47,076 in 2004 to 79,583 in 2014.
-During that same period, there has been a steady decline in the number of juveniles sentenced annually to probation: 6,823 to 4,299.
+There has been significant growth in the number of adults sentenced annually to Probation: from 22,115 in FY 2005 to 51,235 in FY 2015.
+The number of individuals on active supervision on June 30 of each year has increased from 47,104 in 2005 to 77,916 in 2015.
+During that same period, there has been a steady decline in the number of juveniles sentenced annually to probation: 6,543 in FY 2015 to 3,978 in FY 2015.
 There has also been a shift in the number of felony versus misdemeanor convictions and sentences to probation.
-In FY 2004 the percentage of new cases sentenced for a felony offense was 72 percent; in FY 2014 it was 31 percent.
-Much of this change is the result of statutory changes, particularly in the area of drug crimes and alcohol related driving offenses.
+In FY 2005 the percentage of new cases sentenced for a felony offense was 58 percent; in FY 2015 it was 28 percent.
+This shift in offense level is not an indicator of reduced risk to reoffend amongst probationers.
+Rather, it is largely a reflection of statutory changes, particularly in the area of drug crimes and alcohol related driving offenses.
 Other changes include increases in the percentage of female defendants and a decrease in the percentage of the probation sentences for individuals between the ages of 18-24 and a corresponding increase for those between the ages of 25-40+.

 Over this ten-year period of time, Probation has continued to work to identify and utilize assessments, processes and programs that uphold public safety, are cost effective, and increase positive outcomes.
-In the last few years there has been a focus on the identification and implementation of evidence-based practices (EBP) and principals.
-To be considered an EBP a program or practice has undergone significant research rigor and if implemented correctly will deliver improved outcomes.
+There is a continued focus on the identification and implementation of evidence-based practices (EBP) and principles.
+To be considered an EBP a program or practice has undergone significant research rigor and, if implemented correctly, will deliver improved outcomes.
 This effort is consistent with the principles of evidence-based decision-making and supports the approach of working with individuals on the basis of their unique needs.

-Probation is currently authorized staffing at 87.5 percent of need.
-Probation supervisors play a vital role in the effective implementation of evidence-based principles and practices through quality assurance practices, performance feedback, and coaching.
+Going into FY 2017, Probation is collectively staffed at 90 percent of need (96 percent probation officer, 75.2 percent support staff, and 80.4 percent supervisors).
+Probation supervisors play a vital role in the effective implementation of evidence-based practices and principles through quality assurance practices, performance feedback, and coaching.
 Tending to the daily management of their units contributes to the overall management of the department, a fundamental need of every organization.
-For these reasons, Probation's five-year plan is to increase staffing levels of supervisors to 100 percent while maintaining current levels for probation officers and support staff.
-As illustrated in the tables below, the total FTE need over 3 years is 84 staff (44 supervisors, 25 probation officers and 15 support staff).
+For these reasons, Probation's three-year plan is to increase staffing levels of supervisors to 100 percent while maintaining current levels for probation officers and support staff.
+As illustrated in the tables below, the total FTE need over three years is 72 staff (supervisors, probation officers and support staff).

-Allocations & Projected Requests (in FTE)

-FY 2014 FY 2015 FY 2016 FY 2017 FY 2018 FY2019 FY 2017-19

-Regular PO's (sup & PSI; adult

-& juvenile) 0.0 0.0 1.79 0.0 0.0 25.0 25.0

-Intensive PO's (adult & juv) 0.0 0.0 0.0 0.0 0.0 0.0 0.0
+Allocations & Projected Requests (in FTE) FY2014 FY2015 FY2016 FY2017 FY2018 FY2019 FY2020 FY2018- FY2020 Regular PO's (sup & PSI; adult & juvenile) 2.25 0.0 1.79 .95 0.0 25.0 0.0 25.0 Intensive PO's (adult & juv) 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0

-Support Staff 0.0 0.0 5.3 5.0 5.0 5.0 15.0

-Supervisor 0.0 0.0 20.3 20.0 12.0 12.0 44.0

-Total Appropriated FTE 0.0 0.0 27.39 25.0 17.0 42.0 84.0
+Support Staff 0.0 0.0 5.3 .23 5.0 2.0 0.0 7.0 Supervisor 1.0 3.25 20.3 .23 20.0 10.0 10.0 40.0 Total Appropriated FTE 3.25 3.25 27.39 1.41 25.0 37.0 10.0 72.0